BaldricS/AdventOfCode/README.md

 # General

-These are my solutions to the Advent of Code puzzles for 2020.
+These are my solutions to the Advent of Code puzzles.

 I've chosen C# because .NET 5 is the new shiny, and Visual Studio made it pretty easy to get rolling with it.
 I'm not actually sure if I'm going to end